KULeuvenNeuromechanics/PredSim/README.md

 - [OpenSim](https://simtk.org/projects/opensim) 4.3 or later.
 Older versions do not work.
 - [CasADi](https://web.casadi.org/get/).
 The code has been tested on CasADi 3.5.5 and later.
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/).
 In Visual Studio Installer, [select to include Desktop development with C++](./Documentation/FiguresForDocumentation/fig_MSVS.png).
 The code has been tested on MSVS Community 2015 up to 2026.
 - [CMake](https://cmake.org/download/).
 The code has been tested on CMake 3.22.0.
 Add CMake to your system Path.
-We recommend installing CMake 3.22.0.
-PredSim has not been tested on newer versions of CMake.
 - [Git](https://git-scm.com/download/win).
 The code has been tested on Git 2.40.0.windows.1.
 Add Git to your system Path.